riatelab/bertin/README.md

 ### Why Bertin ?

-Jacques Bertin (1918-2010) was a French cartographer, whose major contribution was a theoretical and practical reflection on all graphic means (diagrams, maps and graphs), forming the subject of a fundamental treatise, Graphic Semiology, originally published in 1967.
+Jacques Bertin (1918-2010) was a French cartographer, whose major contribution was a theoretical and practical reflection on all graphic representations (diagrams, maps and graphs), forming the subject of a fundamental treatise, Graphic Semiology, originally published in 1967.
 Bertin's influence remains strong in the university teaching of cartography today, but also in the circles of statisticians and data visualization specialists.

 ## 1. Installation